 It wasn’t until college that Randlett really developed her photography skills.
 In the basement of Whitman College’s darkroom, Randlett experimented with different development techniques.
 In 1947 she graduated with a bachelors in political science.

 Following graduation, Randlett worked at a small Seattle store.
 She was fired after she spoke up about female wage discrimination and demanded a pay raise.
 After this, she apprenticed with fashion photographer Hans Jorgensen in Seattle.
 In 1949, Randlett took photographs of Slo-Mo-Shun IV, the world’s fastest boat at the time.
 The photos gave her a great deal of publicity and helped launch her career as a professional photographer.

 In 1963, Randlett started a project taking portrait photographs of Northwest artists.
 During the project, she photographed Theodore Roethke, a Pulitzer Prize-winning poet and University of Washington professor.
-Her photos of Roethke were the last photos taken of him before he died two weeks later from a heart attack, and gave her further acclaim, securing her career.
+Her photos of Roethke were the last photos taken of him before he died two weeks later from a heart attack.
+They gave her further acclaim, thus securing her career.

-A year later, in 1964, Randlett entered an agreement with the University of Washington Press, where she would take photos focused on Pacific Northwest landscapes, art, artists, and architecture for their publications.
+A year later, Randlett entered an agreement with the University of Washington Press to take photos focused on Pacific Northwest landscapes, art, artists, and architecture for their publications.

 Throughout her life, Randlett also took photos of artists such as Morris Graves, Mark Tobey, Jacob Lawrence, and George Tsutakawa, as well as writers such as Tom Robbins, Henry Miller, and Colleen McElroy.

 Through dedication and her creative spirit, Randlett forged a prolific career in photography.
 So prolific in fact, that Don Ellegood, former director of the University of Washington Press, called her “beyond question the leading photographer in the Northwest.”